-This class is designed for all levels, from absolute beginner to seasoned dancer.
 Bonus: the simple dance moves you’ll learn can easily be adapted for the club, or your living room.
 Wear yoga or leisure clothing, and bring socks (or slick shoes) to dance in — dress to feel relaxed and free, with a dash of Beyoncé.

 P.S.
 If you’re at all intimidated by the idea of taking a dance class — all the more reason this is right for you!